microsoft/VirtualClient/website/docs/workloads/mlperf/mlperf-developer-guide.md

     }
 }
 ```
 - **NVIDIA Container Toolkit**: A set of tools which enable the use of NVIDIA GPUs within docker containers.
+Nvidia container toolkit is installed with NvidiaContainerToolkitInstallation.
 ```
 {
     "Type": "NvidiaContainerToolkitInstallation",